AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 No one likes being in traffic.
 Being stuck in it can lead to road rage with cars trying to change lanes and finding the best driving positions on the road to get to their next exit.
 While everyone is stuck in the traffic together, it can affect people differently.

 For some, it causes them to run late, adding stress to their day and making them anxious and angry.
-For others, traffic might prevent them from getting home quickly where they can finally relax after a long day.
+For others, traffic might prevent them from getting home quickly to finally relax after a long day.
 This leads to heightened frustration.

 Running Late